leeqia/nsNiuniuSkin/README.md

 - For the ShowMsgBox interface, an additional parameter has been added to specify the style file used for the popup window.
 For example:
 ```
 nsNiuniuSkin::ShowMsgBox "notice title" "notice message."
 0 "msgBox2.xml"
+```
 This will use the style described in msgBox2.xml to display the window, facilitating personalized customization of the popup message box.
-```

 - To use an RTF file as the license agreement file, simply change the agreement file to RTF (refer to the Nim example).

 ## 7. New Version
 Our latest version has incorporated the following features, significantly reducing the time spent in the installation package creation process while ensuring the delivery of higher-quality installation packages:

-- Multilingual Support
+- Multi-language Support
 - High-DPI Support
 - Silent Installation
 - Upgrade Installation